71 Lynn Road

 We get our free-range eggs from Havensfield Happy Hens in Hoxne, Suffolk.
 Their hens are able to run, jump, fly, play or sit in the beautiful Suffolk countryside.
 A happy life in small flocks gives a great end product in the eggs we receive.

 Havensfield Happy Hens

-We use Diaper Poultry in Suffolk who supply our free range chickens and other poultry needs.
+We use Diaper Poultry in Suffolk who supply our chickens and other poultry needs.
 Diapers is a third generation family run business driven by the philosophy "quality not quantity".
 Bowers has been working with them for over 10 years delivering quality to our customers.

 Ted (pictured right) has supplied us with top quality beef and lamb for many years with the beef being mainly limousin crossed with traditional British breeds giving us the small bones and best quality flavour.

 Ted is a highly respected judge of cattle and sheep, regularly being asked to judge entries in Christmas Fatstock shows from Colchester to Stamford.